© 2026 Iowa Public Radio

 Rep. Ruth Ann Gaines, D-Des Moines, said the caucus unanimously agreed to form a larger, more diverse team to address inequality in the state.

-“Our vision has expanded, and we want to specifically embrace brown Iowans,” Gains said.
+“Our vision has expanded, and we want to specifically embrace brown Iowans,” Gaines said.
 “They have the experience of being seriously discriminated against, and they are the largest minority in the state.”

-The group introduced a series of bills Monday to ban ICE agents from concealing their identities and from apprehending people in courthouses, schools and churches.
+The Black and Brown Caucus introduced a series of bills Monday to ban U.S. Immigration and Customs Enforcement agents from concealing their identities and from apprehending people in courthouses, schools and churches.

-Rep. Megan Srinivas, D-Des Moines, is also a member of the caucus and is Indian-American.
-She has been part of the group since she took office in 2023.
+Srinivas is Indian-American and has been part of the Black Legislative Caucus since she took office in 2023.

 Isabella Luu is IPR's Central Iowa Reporter, with expertise in reporting on local and regional issues, including homelessness policy, agriculture and the environment, all in order to help Iowans better understand their communities and the state.
 She's covered political campaigns in Iowa, the compatibility of solar energy and crop production and youth and social services, among many more stories, for IPR, KCUR and other media organizations.
 Luu is a graduate of the University of Georgia.